 - Stay well-hydrated.
 “Dehydration by even 5 percent has been shown to increase injury risk,” Schulz says.

-Once you know what to avoid injury, use these workouts to take your fitness to the next level.
+Once you know what to do to avoid an injury, use these workouts to take your fitness to the next level.

 Possible Reasons Your Knee Injury Isn’t Healing